 Skip to Content

 Applications for the Bachelor of Māori Visual Arts starting in Semester One of the following year are due on 1 October of the preceding year.
-Late applications are still being accepted for this qualification.
-The due date for a Semester Two start is 30 June.
-However late applications will be considered subject to available spaces.
+Late applications may be considered subject to available spaces.

 Please contact 0800 MASSEY to discuss your options with an academic advisor.

 You will also need to meet the usual entrance requirements for the university.
 Entry to the University is confirmed once you have achieved University Entrance.

 If you are not sure whether you meet the requirements, please contact us to discuss with an Academic Adviser.